John Cohen (musician): Photography/film career

-In 1959 he worked as an assistant photographer to Robert Frank and participated in the production of his film Pull My Daisy, the Beat Generation film directed by Frank and Alfred Leslie, written by Jack Kerouac and featuring Allen Ginsberg, Peter Orlovsky, David Amram, and Gregory Corso.
+In 1959, Cohen worked as an assistant photographer to Robert Frank and participated in the production of his film Pull My Daisy, the Beat Generation film directed by Frank and Alfred Leslie, written by Jack Kerouac and featuring Allen Ginsberg, Peter Orlovsky, David Amram, and Gregory Corso.
 In New York, John was at the center of wildly diverse worlds of art and music.
 He photographed poets Allen Ginsberg and Gregory Corso; painters Franz Kline and Red Grooms; and a young Bob Dylan, who had just arrived in the city.
 Influenced by Frank, Cohen photographed the Abstract Expressionist painters and Beat writers who congregated in artists' studios and at the Cedar Tavern.
 Once out there in the world, John got in contact with Life Magazine, and Life paid him for early publication rights of his "beat generation" photos.

 Cohen learned about weaving customs of Peru through an archaeology course at Yale.
 He travelled to the Peruvian Andes in 1956 to write his master's thesis on their weaving techniques.
 Cohen visited Peru eight times between 1956 and 2005.
 His work in Peru included audio recordings of Andean music and documentary films as well as books about weaving, music, festivals, and dance.
 Cohen's recording of a Peruvian wedding song was included on the Voyager Golden Record which was attached to the Voyager spacecraft in 1977.

 Cohen ceased to perform with the New Lost City Ramblers in the 1970s, though they would re-unite for a 20th anniversary concert at New York's Carnegie Hall in 1978 and for a 35th anniversary tour in 1993.
 From 1972 to 1997, Cohen was a Professor of Visual Arts at SUNY Purchase College where he taught photography and drawing.